crazycs520/loadgen/README.md

   loadgen payload [command]

 Available Commands:
-  fix-point-get           payload of fix-point-get full-index-lookup       payload of full-index-lookup full-index-scan         payload of full-index-scan full-table-scan         payload of full-table-scan
+  big-insert              payload of big-insert in 1 statements fix-point-get           payload of fix-point-get fix-update-key          payload of fix-update-key full-index-lookup       payload of full-index-lookup full-index-scan         payload of full-index-scan full-table-scan         payload of full-table-scan